goauthentik/authentik/docs/integrations/services/vmware-vcenter/index.md

 Create an application which uses this provider.
 Optionally apply access restrictions to the application.

+Set the Launch URL to `https://vcenter.company/ui/login/oauth2`.
+This will skip vCenter's User Prompt and directly log you in.

 ## vCenter Setup

 Login as local Administrator account (most likely ends with vsphere.local).
 Using the Menu in the Navigation bar, navigate to *Administration -> Single Sing-on -> Configuration*.